Duel Masters: Trading card game

+In Japan, the card game is an ongoing commercial success.
+As of 2024, there are over 90 mainline sets, with new booster sets, starter decks, promotional cards, and more released alongside them.
+Notable innovations Cross Gear and Omega Aura equip cards; the Hyperspatial Zone and Gacharange side decks; Castle and Field continuous effects; Forbidden and Zero unlockable cards; and other varieties of double-sided and unfoldable cards.

 Manga

 The Duel Masters manga series is written by Shigenobu Matsumoto, and published by Shogakukan in the CoroCoro Comic magazine.
-While none of manga series have been licensed for the U.S., there was a North American-created comic book by Dreamwave Productions.
+While none of manga series have been licensed in English, there was a North American-created comic book by Dreamwave Productions.

 The original manga series ran from 1999 to 2005 and was compiled into 17 tankōbon volumes.
-It was followed by Duel Masters: Fighting Edge from 2005 to 2008 (12 volumes), and Duel Masters Star Cross from 2008 to 2011 (9 volumes).
-Duel Masters Victory was published from 2011 to 2014 (10 volumes) and features an alternate storyline from the anime of the same name.
+It was followed by Duel Masters: Fighting Edge from 2005 to 2008 and Duel Masters Star Cross from 2008 to 2011, along with several side story tankōbon.
+The first 38 volumes of the manga sold approximately 4.5 million copies in Japan.

-There is also spinoff manga unrelated to the main series such as Duel Hero:Dash (2 volumes), Duel Masters: Legend Champion VICTORY (3 volumes) and Duel Masters: Revolution (5 volumes).